mia-platform/documentation/docs/business_suite/microlc/plugin_configuration.md

 ## href plugin

-In order to work with `microlc`, an `href` plugin doesn't require any kind of adjustment.
+In order to work with `micro-lc`, an `href` plugin doesn't require any kind of adjustment.

-This is the simplest plugin that `microlc` support: it allows you to redirect the user to another page, using the same window or a different one, using the [sameWindow](core_configuration.md#samewindow) property.
+This is the simplest plugin that `micro-lc` support: it allows you to redirect the user to another page, using the same window or a different one, using the [sameWindow](core_configuration.md#samewindow) property.